quicwg/base-drafts/draft-ietf-quic-transport.md

 redundant protection.
 If integrity protection is delegated to the cryptographic handshake, an integrity failure will result in immediate cryptographic handshake failure.
-If integrity protection is performed by QUIC, QUIC MUST abort the connection if the integrity check fails with a QUIC_ADDRESS_VALIDATION_FAILURE error code.
+If integrity protection is performed by QUIC, QUIC MUST abort the connection if the integrity check fails with a PROTOCOL_VIOLATION error code.

 ## Connection Migration {#migration}